-PET Bone Scan
+PET/CT Bone Scan

 PET/CT bone scans use F-18 sodium fluoride, a positron-emitting radiopharmaceutical to provide physiologic information of the bone.
 The radiopharmaceutical is absorbed by the bone tissues at sites of high bone turnover and remodeling, indicating molecular activity and increased blood flow to those areas.
 The physician uses this information to detect areas of abnormal bone growth associated with tumors or other abnormalities.